 Which to Buy

-Underlayment comes in long, narrow rolls of about 100 square feet (for example, 44" wide by 27.3' feet long) and around 3 mm thick.
+Underlayment comes in long, narrow rolls of about 100 square feet (for example, 44 inches wide by 27.3' feet long) and around 3 mm thick.

 Heavy Foam: Heavier, more expensive closed-cell foam underlayment.
-At 2.2 pounds per 100 square feet, this material has better sound absorption qualities vs. the lighter foam but does not approach felt's heaviness.
+At 2.2 pounds per 100 square feet, this material has better sound absorption qualities as opposed to the lighter foam but does not approach felt's heaviness.

 Felt: Recycled fibers compose felt underlayment.
 This 3 mm thick underlayment has a heavier, more cloth-like feel and tends to smooth down better than foam underlayment.
-Weighing 12.5 pounds per 100 square feet, felt underlayment is over 450% heavier than foam.
+Weighing 12.5 pounds per 100 square feet, felt underlayment is over 450 percent heavier than foam.
 Denser, heavier materials tend to absorb sound better.

 Purpose of Underlayment

 In other words, it needs help.
 As a result, you need to provide extra cushioning and sound absorption properties to your laminate.

 Without underlayment, your new floor will be harder on your feet.
 Noises will more easily transmit to floors below, as well as within the room where the laminate is located.

 But the main purpose of underlayment is to provide a smooth, flat surface, reducing subfloor imperfections that may "telegraph" to the flooring surface.
 To summarize, laminate underlayment:

 - Provides your floor a bit more thermal insulation.